asmodehn/aiokraken/aiokraken/srv/DESIGN_NOTES.md

 # CURRENTLY
 - keep only one user (config at startup)
-- keep one simple app, just find a way to connect it with aiokraken async tasks for data updates.
+- keep one simple app, with a way to connect it with aiokraken async tasks for data updates.
 - keep tornado as server, tightly integrating with aiohttp might be overly tricky.

 # LATER